 Section one: Introduction [882 / 1000 words]

-In the run up to the EU referendum, amidst discussions of migration, identity, expertise and economic impacts, the issues of Northern Ireland and its border with the Republic of Ireland received scant attention.
-This lack of focus on pan-Irish issues seems a conspicuous oversight given: that the Republic of Ireland will remain an EU member state, to which other EU citizens have rights of migratory access; the long and porous border between Northern Ireland and the Republic of Ireland; and more troublingly the long history of violent sectarian conflict in the region.
-At the time of writing (5 June 2017), just days prior to yet another political vote of seismic political importance, issues of terrorism have taken centre stage due to two barbarous attacks on English citizens over the campaign period; firstly the suicide bombing of concert-goers on 22 May 2017 in Manchester, resulting in 22 deaths and over one hundred injuries; (Www.bbc.co.uk, 2017) then later a combined vehicle and knife attack by three individuals around London Bridge on the night of 3 June 2017, resulting in the deaths of ten people and the malicious injuring of dozens more.
-(Www.bbc.co.uk, 2017) In the wake of these events, discussion of terrorist threats and the effective management of risks to UK citizens have only rarely drawn parallels with the UK’s experience of conflict in Northern Ireland.
-Once again, this absence of focus appears odd in light of the UK’s, and Western Europe’s, longer-term history of terrorism, where available statistics of deaths clearly indicate that the ‘Troubles’ in Northern Ireland consistently led to much higher levels of civilian deaths in Europe than have been associated with Islamic terrorism after 2001; indeed, for many decades Northern Ireland, along with the Basque region of Spain, have been the geographic fulmination points of terrorism-related deaths in Western Europe.
+the Republic of Ireland will remain an EU member state, to which other EU citizens have rights of migratory access; the long and porous border between Northern Ireland and the Republic of Ireland; and more troublingly the long history of violent sectarian conflict in the region. the ‘Troubles’ in Northern Ireland consistently led to much higher levels of civilian deaths in Europe than have been associated with Islamic terrorism after 2001; indeed, for many decades Northern Ireland, along with the Basque region of Spain, have been the geographic fulmination points of terrorism-related deaths in Western Europe.
 (Www.economist.com, 2016)